Mets trade former ace Matt Harvey to Reds C Devin Mesoraco

-CINCINNATI (AP) - The New York Mets are getting something in return for Matt Harvey.
+CINCINNATI (AP) - Matt Harvey is getting another chance, this time with a historically bad team in a city that will have far fewer late-night temptations than the Big Apple.
+The Mets are getting a catcher who can help at their most unsettled position.

-The Cincinnati Reds acquired the former ace for catcher Devin Mesoraco on Tuesday, shortly before the teams started their game at Great American Ball Park.
+The Cincinnati Reds acquired the former New York ace for catcher Devin Mesoraco on Tuesday, shortly before the teams started their game at Great American Ball Park.

 The deal provided a fresh start for two former All-Stars whose careers have been sidetracked by injuries.

-Mesoraco merely had to walk to the visiting clubhouse.
-He originally was in Cincinnati's starting lineup, but was eligible to play right away for the Mets.
-Third baseman Todd Frazier was put on the 10-day disabled list with a strained left hamstring, creating a spot for Mesoraco.
+Mesoraco merely had to walk to the visiting clubhouse and was on the bench for the first pitch by Luis Castillo, which Mesoraco originally supposed to catch.

-Harvey is expected to join the Reds in Los Angeles for the start of a series against the Dodgers on Thursday.
+The Mets created a spot for him to play immediately when they put third baseman Todd Frazier was put on the 10-day disabled list with a strained left hamstring.
+Harvey is in Los Angeles working out and will join the team for the start of a series there against the Dodgers on Thursday.

+The Mets lost starting catcher Travis d'Arnaud to season-ending Tommy John surgery last month, so Mesoraco gives them another option.

+"We feel fortunate that we were able to add a veteran guy who's good in the clubhouse who can play a couple of days a week," said J.P.
+Ricciardi, a Mets special assistant.
+"We talked to Jay (Bruce) and Todd (Frazier) about him."

 The Reds included $5,788,978 as part of the trade, which made the deal come out nearly even financially.
 Harvey is making $5,625,000 on a one-year contract.
 Mesoraco gets $13 million in the final season on a four-year, $28 million deal.